agoda-com/standards-c-sharp/docs/reflection/hard-coded-strings.md

-## Use of reflection

-### Hard-coded string to identify types
+## Do not use hard coded string to identify types

 Do not use hard coded strings to identify namespaces and types.
-They make refactorings such as moving namespaces or renaming types harder, and can cause runtime failures.
+They make refactorings such as moving namespaces or renaming types harder, and failures will be caught at runtime instead of compile time.

 #### Don't